abpframework/abp/docs/en/Domain-Driven-Design-Implementation-Guide.md

 * **Entity**: An [Entity](Entities.md) is an object with its own properties (state, data) and methods that implements the business logic that is executed on these properties.
 An entity is represented by its unique identifier (Id).
 Two entity object with different Ids are considered as different entities.
 * **Value Object**: A [Value Object](Value-Objects.md) is another kind of domain object that is identified by its properties rather than a unique Id.
 That means two Value Objects with same properties are considered as the same object.
 Value objects are generally implemented as immutable and mostly are much simpler than the Entities.
 * **Aggregate & Aggregate Root**: An [Aggregate](Entities.md) is a cluster of objects (entities and value objects) bound together by an **Aggregate Root** object.
 The Aggregate Root is a specific type of an entity with some additional responsibilities.
-* **Repository**: A [Repository](Repositories.md) is a collection-like interface that is used by the Domain and Application Layers to access to the data persistence system (the database).
+* **Repository** (interface): A [Repository](Repositories.md) is a collection-like interface that is used by the Domain and Application Layers to access to the data persistence system (the database).
 It hides the complexity of the DBMS from the business code.
+Domain Layer contains the `interface`s of the repositories.
 * **Domain Service**: A [Domain Service](Domain-Services.md) is a stateless service that implements core business rules of the domain.
 It is useful to implement domain logic that depends on multiple aggregate (entity) type or some external services.
 * **Specification**: A [Specification](Specifications.md) is used to define named, reusable and combinable filters for entities and other business objects.
 * **Domain Event**: A [Domain Event](Event-Bus.md) is a way of informing other services in a loosely coupled manner, when a domain specific event occurs.